History of slavery: American Civil War

 By 1862 most northern leaders realized that the mainstay of Southern secession, slavery, had to be attacked head-on.
 All the border states rejected President Lincoln's proposal for compensated emancipation.
 However, by 1865 all had begun the abolition of slavery, except Kentucky and Delaware.
 The Emancipation Proclamation was an executive order issued by Lincoln on 1 January 1863.
-In a single stroke, it changed the legal status, as recognized by the U.S. government, of 3 million enslaved people in designated areas of the Confederacy from "slave" to "free."
-It had the practical effect that as soon as an enslaved person escaped the control of the Confederate government, by running away or through advances of the Union Army, the enslaved person became legally and actually free.
+In a single stroke, it changed the legal status, as recognized by the U.S. government, of 3 million slaves in designated areas of the Confederacy from "slave" to "free."
+It had the practical effect that as soon as a slave escaped the control of the Confederate government, by running away or through advances of the Union Army, the slave became legally and actually free.
 Plantation owners, realizing that emancipation would destroy their economic system, sometimes moved their human property as far as possible out of reach of the Union Army.
-By June 1865, the Union Army controlled all of the Confederacy and liberated all of the designated enslaved people.
+By June 1865, the Union Army controlled all of the Confederacy and liberated all of the designated slaves.
 The owners were never compensated.
 About 186,000 free blacks and newly freed people fought for the Union in the Army and Navy, thereby validating their claims to full citizenship.

-The severe dislocations of war and Reconstruction had a severe negative impact on the black population, with a large amount of sickness and death.Margaret Humphreys, Marrow of Tragedy: The Health Crisis of the American Civil War (2013) After liberation, many of the Freedmen remained on the same plantation.
+The severe dislocations of war and Reconstruction had a severe negative impact on the black population, with a large amount of sickness and death.
+After liberation, many of the Freedmen remained on the same plantation.
 Others fled or crowded into refugee camps operated by the Freedmen's Bureau.
 The Bureau provided food, housing, clothing, medical care, church services, some schooling, legal support, and arranged for labor contracts.
-Fierce debates about the rights of the Freedmen, and of the defeated Confederates, often accompanied by killings of black leaders, marked the Reconstruction Era, 1863–77.
+Fierce debates about the rights of the Freedmen, and of the defeated Confederates, often accompanied by killings of black leaders, marked the Reconstruction Era, 1863–1877.

 Slavery was never reestablished, but after President Ulysses S. Grant left the White House in 1877, white-supremacist "Redeemer" Southern Democrats took control of all the southern states, and blacks lost nearly all the political power they had achieved during Reconstruction.
 By 1900, they also lost the right to vote – they had become second class citizens.
 The great majority lived in the rural South in poverty working as laborers, sharecroppers or tenant farmers; a small proportion owned their own land.
 The black churches, especially the Baptist Church, was the center of community activity and leadership.